jsware/able-buttons/README.md

 Global variables use 9 bytes (0%) of dynamic memory, leaving 2039 bytes for local variables.
 Maximum is 2048 bytes.
 ```

+...with 9 bytes for global variables. **NB: This program's button is not debounced**.
+Whilst probably not visible with the built-in LED, pressing and releasing the button may register several presses due to the mechanical and physical issues with buttons.

-...with 9 bytes for global variables.
-The same program using the button library only uses 944 bytes (52 bytes more)...
+The same program using the button library **with button debouncing** only uses 1140 bytes (248 bytes more)...

 ```c
 #include <able-buttons.h>